Covid Scotland: 5,242 new cases recorded in Scotland and nine more deaths in last 24 hours

 In the last 24 hours Scotland has recorded another 5,242 cases of Covid-19 while also reporting nine additional deaths of people who had recently tested positive.

-The Scottish Government published the data which shows that 34,138 tests were carried out in the latest 24 hour period, and of those which reported results 11.8 per cent were positive.
+The latest figures published by the Scottish Government show that 39,493 tests were carried out in total over the last day, and of those which reported results, 14.9 per cent were positive.